tamarin-prover/tamarin-prover/manual/src/001_introduction.md

 satisfying trace exists.
 For symbolic reasoning, we exploit the finite variant property *CITE* to reduce reasoning modulo $E$ with respect to
 $R$ to reasoning modulo $AC$ with respect to the variants of $R$.

+In practice, the Tamarin tool has proven to be highly successful.
+Its applications include *enumerate here and cite key papers*.

 High level points